README file from

 - In Obsidian, go to Settings → Community plugins.

-- Disable Restricted mode if you have not already.
+- Disable Restricted mode if it's enabled.

 Manual installation